shootnix/activerecord-simple/README.md

 ActiveRecord::Simple - Simple to use lightweight implementation of ActiveRecord pattern.

-It is fast, don't have any depencies and realy easy to use.
+It is fast, don't have any dependencies and realy easy to use.

-The basic setup of youre package should be:
+The basic setup of your package should be:

     package Model::Foo;